Tawny-bellied hermit: Feeding

 The tawny-bellied hermit is a "trap-line" feeder like other hermit hummingbirds, visiting a circuit of a wide variety of flowering plants for nectar.
 It also consumes small arthropods.

 Breeding

 The tawny-bellied hermit's breeding seasons across its range have not been determined in detail but seem to be in the March to August window and possibly also in December.
 The nest is a cone-shaped cup constructed of leaves and vegetable fibers bound with spider silk and suspended from the underside tip of a drooping leaf.
 The clutch size is two eggs.

 Vocalization

 The tawny-bellied hermit's song is "a continuous series of single, high-pitched, almost insect-like 'tsi' calls".
 Several males often sing at a lek.
-The species also gives flight calls of "an upslurred 'peeet!'" and "a soft 'stip'".
+The species also gives flight calls of "an upslurred 'peeet! and "a soft 'stip.

 Status

 The IUCN has assessed the tawny-bellied hermit as being of Least Concern, though its population size is unknown and believed to be decreasing.
-It is found in some protected areas, but "[h]abitat loss may be a severe threat in the future."
+It is found in some protected areas, but "habitat loss may be a severe threat in the future."